|

 Mark, Written exam, Student performance

-Successful mastery of the material covered in class (45 minutes per week) throughout the semester.
+Successful mastery of the course material covered in the lectures (45 minutes per week) throughout the semester, as demonstrated in a written exam at the end of the semester.

 |